Emergency Medical Services (EMS)

 Team members have completed technician level certification on all five core disciplines found within NFPA 1670 and are designated as Rescue Specialists.

-Members of this team have responded to significant events including, but not limited to, Biloxi and Waveland, Mississippi after Hurricane Katrina's landfall in 2005.
+Members of this team have responded to significant events in Florida from recent hurricanes as well as Biloxi and Waveland, Mississippi after Hurricane Katrina's landfall in 2005.

 Tactical Medical Support Team (TMST)